mynkpl1998/hugo-blog/content/blog/bit_manipulation.md

 | A ^ B ^ A     | B      |
 | A ^ B ^ B     | A      |

+# Few properties of Shift operators.

+1. Left shifting the number by 1 - Multiplies the number by 2.
+2. Right shifting the number by 1 - Divides the number by 2.

 ### Setting a particular bit of register or variable.